techstreams/TSChatWise/docs/GettingStarted.md

 ![](img/TSChatWiseStart3.png)

-As show above, there are seven data colums representing each lesson to be posted to Goolge Chat Room(s).
+As show above, there are **seven** data colums representing each lesson to be posted to Google Chat Room(s).

 **1. Posted**